supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

 #### Redmine

 According to the Official Redmine website: "Redmine is a flexible project management web application written using Ruby on Rails framework".
-If you need further explanations or the the documentation, please follow this link:
+If you need further explanations or the documentation, please follow this link:

 <https://www.redmine.org/projects/redmine>